 - Minibeasts.
 As part of Actor Awareness's 'Class' night at Spotlight Studios off Leicester Square, this play followed three children who have been separated by their teacher's new 'minibeast' labelling system and start to realise their new labels may be a permanent part of their identity.
 Directed by Kerry Fitzgerald.
 The play also featured as part of Cuckoo Bang's 'BITS' at the Streatham Space Project.

 - Igloo Bombs.
 Written for Brave New Word's Utopia / Dystopia slam event at the Arcola.
-After thirty-two years of hiding in a nuclear bunker, Frank Tapster emerges to find the world is a much more depressing and dangerous place than when he left it.
+After 32 years of hiding in a nuclear bunker, Frank Tapster emerges to find the world is a much more depressing place than when he left it.
 But what's really set to break his heart, after waiting years for an Americano, is the new abomination referred to as coffee.
 Igloo Bombs went on to win the Cardiff Fringe Best Writing Award 2018.

 - The Sex Zone.
 Produced as part of Bradford Playhouse's LGBT Pride New Writing Festival.
 A sensual comedy duologue set entirely in a bedroom, two friends truly start to get the measure of each other for the first time.